 Umph!
 Umph!
 Just a little more!

 From here on, it was an easy ascent.
-The key to this route is not to waste too much of your time on the incline.
+The key to this climb is not to waste too much of your time on the incline.
 This can be done with proper foot placement, body twists, and a little bit of exertion.

 Sweetie reached the top of the route despite not feeling well for most of the day.